 Combine all of that with bad batteries (batteries dying within 30,000 miles, even) and it’s easy to see that this was a bad truck.

-WORST: 2017 Chevy Silverado 2500
+ONE OF THE WORST YEARS: 2017 Chevy Silverado 2500

 Chevy ironed a lot of their issues out on the Silverado 2500 between 2008 and 2016, but new problems came roaring back onto the scene with the 2017 truck – a truck that would be the second to last year of its generation because of how sideways things went.